Code-Institute-Submissions/MS3-family-games/README.md

 - In this part you can find all added games in alphabetical order.
 - Each game is placed inside card.
 - On the front of the card user can see name of the game, game image and Buy Here button which leads straight to the shop where user can buy the game he/she likes.
-- User can click on the card to see more information: game category, age range, number of players and game description.
-Also 2 buttons at the bottom: Edit and Delete.
+- User can click on the card to see more information: _Game Category_, _Age Range_, _Number of Players_ and game _Description_.
+Also 2 buttons at the bottom: _Edit_ and _Delete_.

  #### Add/Edit/Delete Game
 - In this part user can fill the form with game details.
 - Form has _Choose Category_, _Game Name_, _Age Range_, _Number Of Players_, _Link To Shop_, _Image URl_(which is prefilled with default URL) and _Description_.
 - User can press _Add Game_ button to submit his form or press _Cancel_ button if changed his/her mind.
-- Edit Game form is simular to Add Game form, but is prefilled with old game information which user can update.
+- _Edit Game_ form is simular to _Add New Game_ form, but is prefilled with old game information which user can update.
-- Delete button will delete game from app and Mongo DB and redirects user to Games page.
+- _Delete_ button will delete game from app and Mongo DB and redirects user to _Games_ page.

 ### Features Left to Implement